linkerd/website/linkerd.io/content/2/tasks/automatically-rotating-control-plane-tls-credentials.md

 +++

-Linkerd's [automatic mTLS](/2/features/automatic-mtls/) uses a set of TLS credentials stored in the control plane (see [How does it work?](/2/features/automatic-mtls/#how-does-it-work) for more).

-For simplicity, by default, these certificates are generated once at install time, and must be [manually rotated](/2/manually-rotating-control-plane-tls-credentials).
-In this doc, we'll describe how to use the *cert-manager* project to automatically *rotate* these credentials instead.
+Linkerd's [automatic mTLS](/2/features/automatic-mtls/) uses a set of TLS credentials stored in the control plane to generate TLS certs for proxies.
+For simplicity, by default, these credentials are generated once at install time and are not rotated (though they can be [manually rotated](/2/tasks/manually-rotating-control-plane-tls-credentials/)).
+In this doc, we'll describe how to automatically rotate these credentials by using the *cert-manager* project.

 ## Installing cert-manager and create the Linkerd namespace

 [Cert-manager](https://github.com/jetstack/cert-manager) is a popular project for making TLS credentials from external sources available to Kubernetes clusters.
+In this case, we'll configure it to act as an on-cluster [CA](https://en.wikipedia.org/wiki/Certificate_authority) and have it re-issue Linkerd's control plane credentials on a regular basis.

 As a first step, [install cert-manager on your cluster](https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html).

 Next, create the namespace that cert-manager will use store its Linkerd-related